The Rolling Stones: 1983–1988: Band turmoil

-1989–1999: Comeback, record-breaking tours and Wyman's departure
+1989–2001: Comeback, Wyman's departure

 The band's 1994 album Voodoo Lounge was certified multi-platinum.
 Top: award displayed at the Museo del Rock in Madrid.
 Bottom: Richards performing onstage in Rio de Janeiro during the accompanying tour.

 In early 1989, the Stones – Mick Jagger, Keith Richards, Charlie Watts, Bill Wyman, Ronnie Wood, Brian Jones, Mick Taylor, and Ian Stewart – were inducted into the American Rock and Roll Hall of Fame, with Jagger, Richards, Wood and Taylor in attendance.
 Jagger and Richards set aside their animosity and went to work on a new Rolling Stones album, Steel Wheels.
-Heralded as a return to form, it included the singles "Mixed Emotions" (US number 5), "Rock and a Hard Place" (US number 23) and "Almost Hear You Sigh".
+Heralded as a return to form, it included the singles "Mixed Emotions" (US No. 5), "Rock and a Hard Place" (US No. 23) and "Almost Hear You Sigh".
 The album also included "Continental Drift", which the Rolling Stones recorded in Tangier, Morocco, in 1989, with the Master Musicians of Jajouka led by Bachir Attar, coordinated by Tony King and Cherie Nutting.
 Nigel Finch produced the BBC documentary film The Rolling Stones in Morocco.
 Finch also directed 25x5: The Continuing Adventures of the Rolling Stones, a documentary spanning the band's 25-year history, featuring new interviews with the five current members and archival interview material of Brian Jones and Mick Taylor.
 25x5 aired on the BBC in late 1989 and was released on home video early the following year.
-Steel Wheels reached number 2 in the UK and number 3 in the US.
+Steel Wheels reached No. 2 in the UK and No. 3 in the US.

 The Steel Wheels/Urban Jungle Tour was the band's first world tour in seven years and their biggest stage production to date.
 Opening acts included Living Colour and Guns N' Roses.
-Recordings from the tour include the 1991 concert album Flashpoint, which reached number 6 in the UK and number 16 in the US, and the concert film Live at the Max released in 1991.
+Recordings from the tour include the 1991 live album Flashpoint, which also included two new studio tracks and reached No. 6 in the UK and No. 16 in the US, and the concert film Live at the Max, also released in 1991.
 The tour was Bill Wyman's last.
 After years of deliberation he decided to leave the band, although his departure was not made official until January 1993.
 He then published Stone Alone, an autobiography based on scrapbooks and diaries he had kept since the band's early days.
 A few years later he formed Bill Wyman's Rhythm Kings and began recording and touring again.